Killing of Christy Schwundeck

-Christy Schwundeck was a German citizen of Nigerian descent.
-On 19 May 2011, she went to a job centre in Frankfurt-am-Main and asked for money because her benefits had stopped and she was hungry.
-She refused to leave the centre and when the police arrived, a situation developed in which an officer shot her in the stomach, killing her.
-Her death provoked outrage internationally.
+On 19 May 2011, Christy Schwundeck, a 39-year-old German citizen of Nigerian descent, was killed by police in Frankfurt-am-Main, Hesse, Germany.
+Schwundeck had refused to leave a job centre office after she was denied reimbursement for undelivered unemployment benefits and when the police arrived, a situation developed in which an officer shot her in the stomach, killing her.
+Her death provoked outrage internationally and led to allegations of racism against Frankfurt Police.
 The police officer was cleared of all charges on the grounds of self-defence.